jessejamescox/kbus-daemon-installer/README.md

 This project is still in beta - please use at your own risk and post any bugs to [issues](https://github.com/jessejamescox/kbus-daemon-installer/issues)

-Version 2.0 introduces pdates that will break version 1.X.X.
+Version 2.0 introduces updates that will break version 1.X.X.  of the node-red-contrib-wago nodes for Node-RED.
 <br>

 Features